spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   * Press `K` to trigger a ClientTravel for the PlayerController to the same deployment.
 If you've moved your camera, pressing `K` should visibly snap the camera back to the position that the camera spawned in (indeed, it is spawning again).
 If this happens, the test has passed.

 ##### Multiworker World Composition gym
-* Tests server's without authoritive player controllers still replicate relevant actors
+* Tests that servers without authoritive player controllers are still able to replicate relevant actors.
-* Validation
+* Manual steps:
-  * Enable the replication graph
-    * Before booting the editor, navigate to DefaultEngine.ini and uncomment the `ReplicationDriverClassName` option
+  * Before booting the Unreal Editor, open `UnrealGDKTestGyms\Game\Config\DefaultEngine.ini` and uncomment the `ReplicationDriverClassName` option by deleing the `;`.
+  * Boot the Unreal Editor.
+  * Open `Content/Maps/MultiworkerWorldComposition/MultiworkerWorldComposition.umap`.
+  * Generate schema.
-  * Play with 1 client connect.
+  * Play with 1 client.
-  * The client should seem a sublevel actor spawned in each server worker, moving back and forth across the worker boundary.
-On each cross, the authority of the cube should switch to the appropriate server.
+  * In the clinet you should see two cubes moving back and forth over a worker boundary.
+    * On each cross, the authority of the cube should switch to the appropriate server.
+If this happens, the test has passed.

 ##### Snapshot reloading test
 Tests that snapshot reloading functions in local deloyments.<br>